SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 export default JSONTableDelegate
 ```
 The PropertyInfo provides all necessary metadata for the MDC Table to function.
-Take a look at this excerpt of the `JSONPropertyInfo.ts` file to understand how the two properties `name` and `height` are defined.
+Take a look at this excerpt of the `JSONPropertyInfo.ts` file to understand how the two properties, `name` and `height` are defined.
 ###### model/metadata/JSONPropertInfo.ts
 ```js
 	{